InsightSoftwareConsortium/ITKTubeTK/Applications/VesselTrainMask/README.md

  A series of threshold and morphology image filters are applied to the input image.

-3. **Write Output image file** the final vessel mask is writen as an image file.
+3. **Write Output image file**
+ The final vessel mask is writen as an image file.

 ----
 *This file is part of [TubeTK](http://www.tubetk.org).
 TubeTK is developed by